Technology R&D Projects

 TR&D 1

-Principal investigator: Daniel K. Sodickson, MD, PhD
+Principal investigators: Li Feng, PhD; Daniel K. Sodickson, MD, PhD

 Our core expertise in pulse-sequence design, parallel imaging, compressed sensing, model-based image reconstruction, and machine learning, allows us to question long-established assumptions about data acquisition, image formation, and even scanner design.